-Organized in 1952, MNGA supports interest in nut and fruit bearing trees, their products and their culture.
+Organized in 1952, the Michigan Nut & Fruit Growers Association (MNFGA) supports interest in nut and fruit bearing plants, their products and their culture.

-The Association hosts three meetings per year in spring, summer and fall— friendly interaction, lively discussion and good food help all to have an enjoyable day.
-The Association newsletter, The MNGA News, is mailed before each meeting and gives date, location, travel directions and a map.
-The MNGA News articles emphasize practical applications and are of interest to both beginning and experienced fruit and nut growers.
+The Association hosts meetings in spring, summer and fall.
+Friendly interaction, lively discussion and good food make for an enjoyable day.
+The typical spring meeting is at MSU with guest speakers.
+The summer and fall meetings are at member orchards, research stations or at other areas of interest to our members.
+There are nut evaluations, volunteer days at agriculture research stations, grafting classes and other activities to support member interests.
+The Association newsletter, The MNFGA News, is published before each meeting and gives meeting information.
+The MNFGA News articles emphasize practical applications and are of interest to both beginning and experienced fruit and nut growers.

 THE MNGA PROMOTES: